 Under Australian tax law, the NIS distributions represented non-share dividends which were unfrankable.

 For Australian resident holders, the distributions received will form part of your Australian assessable income.
 Franking credits could not be attached to the NIS distributions made.
 For tax return purposes the NIS distributions should therefore be disclosed as unfranked dividends.

 For non-resident holders, the NIS distributions received generally won’t be subject to Australian tax.
 No Australian withholding tax was deducted from your NIS distributions due to a specific withholding tax exemption applicable to certain non-share dividends.

 - National Income Securities Prospectus (PDF, 457 KB)

 - Exchange Notice in respect of National Income Securities (PDF, 178KB)

-Note: the above information is not financial or tax advice.
-Please consult your independent financial adviser if you are considering investing in NIS.
+Note: the above information is general in nature and is not, nor is it intended to be read as, financial or tax advice.
+Please consult your independent financial or tax adviser if you have questions regarding your investment in NIS.